 Current recommendations are for all individuals 5 years & over to be vaccinated against the Covid-19 coronavirus (unless there is a medical contraindication).
 Preference is for a 2-dose mRNA vaccine (Pfizer/BioNTech or Moderna), but the single dose J&J is also acceptable.
 Pfizer is authorized for all age groups, the other 2 for 18+.
 From Medicare, 1/10/22: Everyone 18+ should get a booster 2 months after their J&J vaccine, or 5 months after completing their primary mRNA vaccine series.
 Youth ages 12 to 17 should also get a booster of Pfizer-BioNTech 5 months after their primary series.
-And we're getting closer to vaccines for children under 5!
+It's now recommended that vulnerable individuals receive a 2nd booster; check with your doctor.
+And we're still waiting for the Pfizer vaccine to be approved for children under 5.